ineffectualproperty/ineffectualproperty.github.io/_posts/2015-5-11-crypto-crowdfunding.md

----
-layout: post
-title: the democritization of venture capital?
+# the democritization of venture capital?
----

 + there has been a trend towards democritization and liquidity of private companies
 + consumer trend - kickstarter, indiegogo, etc. - band camp?